oroinc/documentation/user_guide/system_entities_leads.rst

             Click |BGotoPage| button to choose from the *Select Owner* page.

    * - **Lead Name***
-     - This is the name that will be used to save and display the Lead instance in the System.
+     - This is the name that will be used to refer to the Lead instance in the System.

        It is recommended to define a meaningful name.